 Meanwhile, a supervisor can monitor an ongoing call for some on-the-spot quality assurance and guidance for better customer experience.

-Call center technology is going virtual for faster, customized, and better customer experience.
+Call center technology is going virtual for a faster, customized, and better customer experience.
 As the technologies and trends evolve, a company needs to invest in the proper tools that will generate the most number of satisfied customers.